petitioner/HE.CNNtraining/README.md

 ### Sigmoid(x) ~ poly3 = 0.5 + 0.10679534503216294.*x  + -0.00038503259805075.*x.^3;  (lambda = 128)

-HE.CNNtraining is a project for implementing our CNN train on  encrypted MNIST images (Privacy-Preserving CNN Training with Transfer Learning)
+HE.CNNtraining is a project for implementing our CNN training on  encrypted MNIST images (Privacy-Preserving CNN Training with Transfer Learning)

 ## How to run this program?